etirone/SevereWindMachineLearning/README.md

   | WNDG (numeric) | Wind damage parameter |
   | EDCP (numeric) | Evans Derecho Composite parameter |

-  Grid Numbering for Mesoanalysis data:
+### Grid Numbering for Mesoanalysis data:
+* Schematic for mesoanalysis data
+* Star represents hypethetical location of a wind report
+* Center point of the grid will be the closest gridpoint to the wind report location
 ![Mesoanalysis Grid Format](figs/Grid.png)